kiba/Writings/fac/chp27_dwarven_affair.md

 # Chapter Twenty-seven: Dwarven Affair

-It was sunny and hot on this world, and completely free of Grimm.
-Specialist Glen Black thought that was amazing, in spite of the insufferable heat.
+It was a hot sunny day on this world, and completely free of Grimm.
+Specialist Glen Black thought the latter was amazing, even with the heat.
 The hardsuit that he would normally wear spoiled him completely.
 It has a built-in air conditioning and cooling system, which not only keeps him comfortable at all time, but also enhance performance in battle.

 Behind him was the rest of the "caravan", with everyone dressed in primitive clothing and armed with basic weapons.
-They're made of a steel alloy that's stronger than what was found in the local markets.
-Nobody was allowed their usual personal weapons or hardsuits, and almost everything they has were supposed were supposed to blend in with their surrounding.
-No gadet unless it's extremely discrete.
+They're made of a steel alloy that's stronger than what was found in the local markets, which was better than what the locals have, but it wasn't their personal weapons.
+In addition to the prohibition, nobody was also allowed to wear hardsuits.
+It was part of the mission parameter.
+They're supposed to blend in, not to attract everyone in kilometer radius.

 Black never guessed that Mechatron would possess an alien device for traveling to other worlds.
 Then again, he would have never guessed that a kingdom would pop out of nowhere four years ago either, or that somebody managed to create a portal to another world using reality-bending dusts.
 It seemed that a lot of thing has changed in the last four years.